 Himalaya backcountry skiing or splitboarding gear list

-• Ski Helmet – Bring a ski helmet please, not a climbing helmet because you will look like a serious dork skiing with a climbing helmet, it’s not designed for skiing impact.
+- Ski Helmet – Bring a ski helmet please, not a climbing helmet.
 Luke’s choice: Pret Cynic AT

 It can get quite cool at night at 5000 meters, while being relatively warm in the lower valleys on approach to peaks and passes.
 It’s a good idea to have a warm bag, be it synthetic or down.
 Down really is preferred in the long run for the Himalaya, as very rarely is the risk of your bag getting soaked (down doesn’t work when wet) an issue.
 Down also compresses smaller, and is lighter weight.
 We prefer a bag that is at least rated to 0 degrees Celsius, because it is always easier to cool down than it is to warm up.
 Luke’s choice: Mountain Hardwear Wraith